ManuelTrajcev/ZombieApocalypse/README.md

 6. **Survive:** Manage your health and defeat all enemies to win the level.
 7. **Progress:** Advance to the next level or restart from the menu.

 ---

-For more details, see the source code in the [Assets/Scripts/](Assets/Scripts/) and